 A modern Seattle icon, Sam Choy’s Poke to the Max serves an appetizing menu from early morning till late evening.
 Options include customizable poke bowls, loco moco topped with sunny side up eggs, a burger or kalua pork sandwich on a King’s Hawaiian bun, and ice cream flavors like lilikoi and pineapple whip from local Laina’s Handcrafted Ice Cream.

 This is your spot if you want one more craft brew before heading out of town.
 The Ballard Brew Hall also has a bloody mary menu and a wide selection of breakfast dishes like cinnamon French toast and biscuits and gravy.

-The newest addition to Sea-Tac Airport, this bubble tea shop features Filipino flavors like Leche Flan Milk Tea and Turon Turon Milk Tea with black tea, jackfruit, banana syrup, and brown sugar.
+A relatively new addition to Sea-Tac Airport, this bubble tea shop features Filipino flavors like Leche Flan Milk Tea and Turon Turon Milk Tea with black tea, jackfruit, banana syrup, and brown sugar.
 But even if you’re not a boba fan it’s worth a visit for the Fulcrum coffee (they do a sesame latte here) and grab-and-go food from Umami Kushi.